 “I think everyone’s dreams are going to be fulfilled by going on the journey of the show,” Duff told GMA in August.
 We have absolutely no doubts that this is true.

 The new Lizzie McGuire is spearheaded by the original show creator Terri Minsky, who won several awards for the four-season Disney show back in 2003 and 2004, according to Deadline.

 Duff, who will continue her work on TV Land’s Younger while filming her new Disney+ show, and Minsky had tossed the idea of a Lizzie McGuire reboot around for several years.
 However, Duff said the timing never felt right until now.

 “I just thought that there was an opportunity there for her to be grown up and for her to be there for women again,” she said.

-But as we inch closer to the launch of Disney+ on November 12th—the company’s competitive streaming service, which will cost $6.99 a month and host new original content as well as Disney and Pixar classics—more information about the upcoming show will likely be revealed.
+That’s all the official casting news we have so far, but as we inch closer to the launch of Disney+ on November 12th—the company’s competitive streaming service, which will cost $6.99 a month and host new original content as well as Disney and Pixar classics—more information about the upcoming show will likely be revealed.